jomic/cov-sim/docs/Docs.md

 T (simulation duration) - The total number of time steps in the simulation

-N_init_infected (initial infected count) - The number of infected agents at the start of the simulation
+initial_infections (initial infected count) - The number of infected agents at the start of the simulation

 T<sub>v</sub> (vaccination start time) - The time at which the vaccine starts being deployed.